Kerchner’s

 genes of many organisms from fruit flies to humans.

-associate themselves in pairs or sets according to their size and function, ½
+themselves in pairs or sets according to their size and function, ½ the

-the set from the father and ½ the set from the mother are homologous within
+set from the father and ½ the set from the mother are homologous within each

-each pair.
-Each chromosome in the homologous set is identical in size and
+pair.
+Each chromosome in the homologous set is identical in size and function

-function to the other but with each chromosome in the set usually having
+to the other but with each chromosome in the set usually having differences in

-differences in genes and marker allele values at various loci.
-As an example a
+genes and marker allele values at various loci.
+As an example a homologous gene

-Blue gene is recessive so the person would have brown eyes.
-See Autosome, Autosomal Chromosomes, Heterozygous, and
+recessive so the person would have brown eyes.
+See Autosome, Autosomal

 Homozygous - The presence of the same